 All staff and Governors at the school have safeguarding training which is refreshed at least every three years as well as having undertaken the Channel Awareness (counter terrorism) module online.
 All teaching staff also receive a safeguarding, health & safety and basic first aid summary refresher each year.

-All staff at the school offer support to children in need but Mrs Claire Ferens, Mrs Rachel Ealey, Ms Wyatt, Mrs Reszeter, and Mrs Jeavons provide dedicated guidance and help to individual children who suffer difficulties related to issues in school or at home.
+All staff at the school offer support to children in need but Mrs Ferens, Mrs Rorich, Mrs Rachel Ealey-Bennett, Ms Sally Moore and Mrs Jeavons provide dedicated guidance and help to individual children who suffer difficulties related to issues in school or at home.

 There is a wealth of Safeguarding information, support materials and guidance available on the internet.
 Here are some notably useful Safeguarding weblinks and Safeguarding Policy.
 If you come across a website that you feel would be useful for other parents, please let us know and we can add it to our list.